ysde/grafana-backup-tool/README.md

 There are three ways to setup the configuration:
 1. Use `environment variables` to define the variables for connecting to a Grafana server.
 2. Use `hard-coded settings` in `src/conf/grafanaSettings.py` (this is the default settings file if not specified otherwise).
-3. Use `~/.grafana-backup.yml` to define variables in yaml format.
+3. Use `~/.grafana-backup.yml` or `~/.grafana-backup.json` to define variables in yaml or json format.

 **NOTE** If you use `environment variables`, you need to add the following to your `.bashrc` or execute once before using the tool: